Welcome to today's edition of the Rush 24-7 podcast.

 The governor goes on here.

-He says, At length they understood by discourse with him that he was not of these parts, but belonged to the eastern parts, where some English ships came to fish, with whom he was acquainted and could name sundry of them by their names amongst whom he had got his language.
+He says, at length they understood by discourse with him that he was not of these parts, but belonged to the eastern parts, where some English ships came to fish, with whom he was acquainted and could name sundry of them by their names, amongst whom he had got his language.

-He became profitable to them and acquainting them with many things concerning the state of the country in the east parts where he lived, which was afterwards profitable to them, as also of the people here, of their names and number and strength, of their situation and distance from this place, and who was chief amongst them.
+He became profitable to them in acquainting them with many things concerning the state of the country in the east parts where he lived, which was afterwards profitable to them, as also of the people here, of their names and number and strength, of their situation and distance from this place, and who was chief amongst them.

 The chief's name was Samoset.

-He also told them of another Indian whose name was Squanto, a native of this place who had been in England and could speak better English than himself.
+He also told them of another Indian, whose name was Squanto, a native of this place who had been in England and could speak better English than himself.

-Now imagine here we are, first of all, these guys have already been in England.
+Now, imagine, here we are, first of all, these guys have already been in England.

-Is this a little different, Mr. Morgan than your account?
+Is this a little different, Mr. Morgan, than your account?

 Okay.